Running Workflows Tutorial¶

 0.000000 0.000000 0.000000 Mg

 Note that this does not have to be a POSCAR.
 You can also supply multiple formats supported by pymatgen, including: Crystallographic Information File (CIF), POSCAR/CONTCAR, CHGCAR, vasprun.xml, CSSR, Netcdf and pymatgen’s JSON serialized structures.
-There are many thousands of structures available from the Materials Project that can be run directly in atwf or by creating Structure objects with pymatgen’s MPRester.

 There are multiple ways of defining the workflow to execute on the structure.
 We’ll go over 3 options.

-Option 1: Use a pre-defined workflow in atomate
+Option 1: Use a pre-defined workflow in atomate¶

 Atomate includes many pre-defined workflows - some defined as YAML files and others as Python functions.
-Pre-defined YAML files are in atomate.vasp.workflows.base.library.
-You can add them using the command:
+Pre-defined YAML files are in atomate.vasp.workflows.base.library

 atwf add [[STRUCTURE_FILE]] -l vasp -s [[NAME_OF_FILE]]

-where [[STRUCTURE_FILE]] is your POSCAR file (or cif, etc.) and [[NAME_OF_FILE]] is the name of the workflow file.
-Here you would use bandstructure.yaml.
+is the name of the workflow file.
+Here you would use bandstructure.yaml

-The Python function presets are defined in atomate.vasp.workflows.presets.
+.
 You can add such workflows using the command:

 atwf add [[STRUCTURE_FILE]] -p [[NAME_OF_PYTHON_FUNCTION]]

-An example of a valid Python functions in atomate.vasp.workflows.presets is wf_bandstructure.
+.
 However, this isn’t exactly the procedure we’ll follow next, so to continue with this example, let’s choose one of the other two options for defining the workflow which are more custom than the presets.
 However, note that you can and are encouraged to use preset workflows where practical and that there exist many such workflows for you to choose from.

-Option 2: Create your own workflow file
+Option 2: Create your own workflow file¶

 The main benefit of creating custom YAML workflows is to be able to share them with non-programmers and run them on any structure file or any one of the many structures from the Materials Project.